-A new asphalt shingles roof for a typical 2,200 sq. ft. single-family house can range in price from $9,500 to $16,500 fully installed including tear off and disposal of the old roof (up to two layers).
+A new asphalt shingles roof for a typical 2,000 to 2,200 square foot single-family house can range in price from $9,500 to $16,500 fully installed, including tear off and disposal of the old roof (up to two layers).
 The pricing can range greatly depending on the contractor choice, roof size and difficulty, and local real estate market conditions.

-Average Price Per Square Foot Across the US, a typical architectural asphalt shingle roof will cost between $4.00 and $5.50 per sq. ft. to install, depending on the brand and type of shingle, and project specifics variables. — This pricing range normally includes all the necessary materials, tear off and disposal of the old roof (up to two layers), dumpster and disposal fees, obtaining all the necessary site plans and building permits required by the local building departments, professional installation, and contractor’s workmanship warranty.
+Average Price Per Square Foot Across the US, a typical architectural asphalt shingle roof will cost between $4.00 and $6.00 per sq. ft. to install, depending on the brand and type of shingles, and project specifics variables. — This pricing range normally includes all the necessary materials and supplies, tear off and disposal of the old roof (up to two layers), dumpster and disposal fees, site plans and building permits required by the local building departments, professional installation, and a comprehensive contractor’s workmanship warranty.

-In the high cost of living areas like San Francisco Bay area, Los Angeles, San Diego, Portland, Seattle, Boston, NYC, the greater Washington DC, and Northern Virginia, homeowners can expect to pay between $4.50 and $7.50 per sq. ft. to replace a basic roof with mid-range architectural shingles. — This range exceeds the national average due to the disproportionately higher cost of living in expensive coastal cities compared to American heartland.
+In the high cost of living areas like San Francisco Bay area, San Jose, Los Angeles, San Diego, Portland, Seattle, Portland, Boston, NYC, the greater Washington DC, and Northern Virginia, homeowners can expect to pay between $5.00 and $8.00 per sq. ft. to replace a roof on a typical 2,000-2,200 square foot house with mid-range architectural shingles like GAF Timberline or OC Duration. — This range exceeds the national average due to the disproportionately higher cost of living in expensive coastal cities compared to American heartland.

 Note: The actual estimates homeowners receive can vary widely, depending on the location of the property (local real estate market), roof’s overall complexity, and the type of system you choose to install.
 Quotes can also vary greatly from contractor to contractor in the same area, which is why it’s so important to get several professional estimates.